indystar1/ESP8266-code/ESP8266_M2X_Flow_Tutorial/README.md

 The sketch utilizes [M2XArduinoStreamClient](https://github.com/indystar1/M2XArduinoStreamClient).

-It connects AT&T M2X platform using Device ID, Stream ID, and your PRIMARY API KEY.
+It connects to AT&T M2X platform using Device ID, Stream ID, and your PRIMARY API KEY.

 It simply sends simulated Celcius temperature values to M2X.